Skip to content

 When a VPN is better

-If you need your entire home network accessible — routing traffic to multiple devices, file shares, printer access — a VPN is the right tool.
+If you need your entire home network accessible, with routing to multiple devices, file shares, and printer access, a VPN is the right tool.
 Localport is for exposing specific services with minimal setup.

 For most homelab users who just want to check their Home Assistant dashboard from the office or share a Plex link with a friend, Localport is the faster path.